-- ALL staff and volunteers will receive Level 1 & 2 Safeguarding Training on induction using LCC Safeguarding Induction Pack which includes Keeping Children Safe in Education (Part One), Guidance for Safer Working Practice, Code of Conduct and Whistleblowing Policy. - ALL staff and volunteers will receive Level 1 & 2 Safeguarding Training annually - the DSL/s will provide ALL staff, volunteers and governors with regular safeguarding updates - ALL staff, volunteers and governors will read and show an understanding of any updates that are provided - DSLs will attend DSL training every 2 years - DSLs will update their knowledge, skills and understanding of relevant safeguarding issues on a regular basis - the main DSL will undertake Prevent awareness training - at least one member of staff and one governor will attend Safer Recruitment Training.
+- ALL staff and volunteers will receive Level 1 & 2 Safeguarding Training on induction using LCC Safeguarding Induction Pack which includes Keeping Children Safe in Education (Part One), Guidance for Safer Working Practice, Code of Conduct and Whistleblowing Policy. - Staff induction must include Child Protection Policy, Staff Behaviour Policy, Role of the DSL and Deputies, Pupil Behaviour Policy and Safeguarding response to children who go missing from education - ALL staff and volunteers will receive Level 1 & 2 Safeguarding Training annually - the DSL/s will provide ALL staff, volunteers and governors with regular safeguarding updates - ALL staff, volunteers and governors will read and show an understanding of any updates that are provided - DSLs will attend DSL training every 2 years - DSLs will update their knowledge, skills and understanding of relevant safeguarding issues on a regular basis - the main DSL will undertake Prevent awareness training - at least one member of staff and one governor will attend Safer Recruitment Training.
 This will be renewed at least every 5 years - ALL staff, volunteers and governors will undertake any additional training on matters such as Child Sexual Exploitation, Prevent, Peer on Peer abuse, Online Safety etc as is deemed necessary by the SLT - any staff member will discuss any specific training requirements or gaps in knowledge or understanding with the DSL/s